How to File a Petition for Grandparent Visitation?

 - Whether visitation had be structured that minimizes the child's exposure to conflicts between the grandparent and parent.

 Want to keep your family matter out of court?
-We also provide grandparent and parent mediation services both online and in person at our Wheaton, Illinois office.
+We provide grandparent and parent mediation services both online and in person at our Wheaton, Illinois office.